Updated 03/2023 Switchblades, Automatic and OTF Knives are now legal in 46 States.. See Graph Below.

 Knives in New Jersey are legal for all people not convicted of a violent crime.
 Additionally, the mentally ill are not allowed to own knives.
 Possession of a knife for unlawful purposes is also illegal.
 Knives are restricted on educational property.
 Knives with blades between 5-10 inches long cannot be sold to minors.
 Camden has restrictive ordinances on switchblades and concealed carry weapons.

-Only switchblades in balisongs are legal in New Mexico.
+Only switchblades and balisongs are illegal in New Mexico.
 Knives cannot be carried concealed, and switchblades cannot be bought, sold, manufactured, or transferred.
 Knives and other deadly weapons are prohibited on public buses and school property.

 Most knives in New York are illegal to own, with the exception of hunting knives, daggers, and stiletto knives.
 Anyone in possession of a band knife is assumed to intend harm.
 Minors under 16 cannot possess a knife that is considered dangerous, although this is not clearly defined.
 New York City restricts blades over 4 inches long.
 Knives are illegal on school grounds throughout the state.
 Other jurisdictions with additional ordinances include Buffalo, Rochester, and Syracuse.